Best Lehenga Tailor In Delhi

 Banarsi Style

 Banarsi is a classic style and one of the most popular.
 When worn, it drapes the body like a second skin.
-The hem is usually adorned with jeweled appliqués or embroidery and can be embellished with sequins or semi-precious stones.
+The hem is usually adorned with Jewelled appliqués or embroidery and can be embellished with sequins or semi-precious stones.

 Banjara Style

-These lehengas are often made with a lot of embellishments and various types of jewelry.
-This type is normally worn by Indian people for weddings and other special events.
+These lehengas are often embellished with intricate jewelry.
+This type is typically worn by Indians for weddings and other special events.

 Tips to Help You Look Your Best in a Lehenga Choli